libbyschuknight/tid_til/ruby/poodr_notes/chapter_4.md

 >Each of your classes is like a kitchen.
 >The class exists to fulfil a single responsibility but implements many methods.
 >Some of these methods represent the menu for your class and should be public; others deal with internal implementation details and are private.

+### Public interfaces

+>The methods that make up the pubic interface of your class comprise the face it presents to the world.
+They:
+>- reveal its primary responsibility
+>- are expected to be invoked by others
+>- will not change on a whim
+>- are safe for others to depend on
+>- are thoroughly documented in the tests

+### Private interfaces
+>All other methods in the class are part of its private interface.
+They:
+>- handle implementation details
+>- are not expected to be sent by other objects
+>- can change for any reason whatsoever
+>- are unsafe for others to depend on
+>- may not even be referenced in tests

+### Responsibilities, Dependencies, and Interfaces

+>single responsibility...There is a correspondence between the statements you might make about these more specific responsibilities and the classes' public methods.
+Indeed, public methods should read like a description of responsibilities.
+The public interface is a contract that articulates the responsibilities of your class.
+>managing dependencies...Now that you are dividing every class into a public part and a private part, this idea of depending on less changeable things also applies to the methods within a class.
+The public parts of a class are stable parts; the private parts are the changeable parts.
+When you mark methods as public or private you tell users of your class upon which methods they may safely depend.

+## Finding the Public Interface
+Page 63

+### An Example application: Bicycle touring company

+### Constructing an intention

+>You probably expect to have Customer, Trip, Route, Bike, Mechanic classes.
+Classes spring to mind, represent nouns that have data and behaviour => domain objects are obvious because are persistent, stand for big visible real world things

+domain objects are easy to find but are not at the centre of design, they are a trap, can led you to coerce behaviour into them

+>Design experts notice domain objects without concentrating on them; they focus not on these objects but on the messages that pass between them.
+These messages are guides that lead you to discover other objects, ones that are just as necessary but far less obvious.

+>Before you sit at the keyboard and start typing you should form an intention about the objects and the messages needed to satisfy this use case.

+### Using sequence diagrams

+UML - unified modelling language

+page 66
+example sequence diagram - figure 4.3

+to add

+>...read as follows: `Customer Moe` sends the `suitable_trips` message to the `Trip` class, which is activated to process it and then, when finished, returns a response.

+>... the design that it implies should give you pause.
+Moe expects `Trip` to find him a trip and a bike.

+>...the diagram exposes the message passing between the `Customer Moe` and the `Trip` class and prompts you to ask the question: "Should `Trip` be responsible for figuring out if an appropriate bicycle is available for each suitable trip?" or "Should this receiver be responsible for responding to this message?"

+>...the conversation has changed; it is not revolving around messages.
+Instead of deciding on a class and then figuring out its responsibilities, you are now deciding on a message and figuring out where to send it.

+**Message based design**

+Changing the fundamental design question from "I know I need this class, what should I do?" => "I need to send this message, who should respond to it?"

+>You don't send messages because you have objects, you have objects because you send messages.

+reasonable for `Customer` to send the `suitable_trips` message, problem isn't that `Customer` should not send it, problem is that `Trip` should not receive it

+figure 4.4
+adding

+### Asking for "What" instead of telling "How"